Green Lease Forum

 The cost and benefits of energy efficiency investments in commercial office buildings are distributed unequally between owners and tenants.
 Landlords responsible for making capital investments in base building systems are unable to pass costs along to tenants, and tenants disproportionately enjoy the benefits of such investments.
 A similar split incentive may occur in tenanted spaces where landlords select equipment but tenants are responsible for operating costs, and/or where metering arrangements do not permit tenants to monitor their own usage.
 This misalignment of incentives hampers efforts to encourage green policies in commercial buildings.

 This diverse group of industry experts had never engaged in structured dialogue about an issue of mutual concern before; indeed, many had never met each other before.
 Over the course of three sessions, HR&A facilitated conversations which led the participants to agree to broadly acceptable basic principles and guidance for lease negotiations that are designed to reward efficiency investments – a landmark achievement.
-The participating real estate professionals adopted consensus on three common-sense leasing principles to advance energy efficiency in commercial buildings:
+The participating real estate professionals established consensus on three common-sense leasing principles to advance energy efficiency in commercial buildings: